Gelman Family Law Lawyers

 However, for common law couples this special treatment does not exist.
 The family residence is considered on par with any other property each may possess, which means that when the relationship comes to an end, the person who is on title retains the home.
 If the home is under both names, then each would be entitled to their share.

-That said, if you were involved in a common law relationship that has now ended, there are ways for you to seek a portion of your ex-partner’s property however the process is not automatic like it is for married people and the standards are much higher.
+That said, if you were involved in a common law relationship that has now ended, there are ways for you to seek a portion of your ex-partner’s property with the help of a Toronto marriage and common law lawyer.
+However, the process is not automatic like it is for married people, and the standards are much higher.

 For example, if one common law spouse owns property, the other may be entitled to make a constructive trust claim against the property based upon the rules of ‘unjust enrichment’.
 This exists when one of the spouses is enriched at the expense of the other and there are no legal grounds for this enrichment.